MARS-Group-HAW/model-knp-anthrax/README.md

 For configuration the model you need to change the values inside the `config.json` file.
 See the following sections for configuration options for the simulation/agents.

+If you can't install .NET you can also use the provided [self-contained boxes](https://github.com/MARS-Group-HAW/knp-anthrax-model/releases), choose you platform and run the `KNPAnthrax` execuatabe.
+You can configure the model with the `config.json` but wont be able run/test changes in the source-code.

 ## Simulation